Frequently Asked Questions

 Initial consultation with Dr. Jerby is $449.
 Initial visit with our Nurse Practitioner (NP) is $349.
 After the initial visit and labs (if necessary), Dr. Jerby (or our NP, depending on whom you choose to see) will review your overall case and make recommendations for initiating your healing process.
-We have monthly plans to accommodate the fact that some health problems require much more care than others.
-These treatment models have been shown in research studies to be much more effective in helping people to reach their health goals--and that's what we want for you: True healing!
+We work very hard to help you achieve what you want and need: True healing!
 True healing takes time and commitment.
 True healing is much more than a medication prescription that might help a few symptoms but doesn't address the underlying cause of the symptoms.
-True healing takes weekly monitoring of your progress and minor adjustments in the treatment protocol all along the way.
+True healing, in some cases, takes weekly monitoring of your progress and minor adjustments in the treatment protocol all along the way.
 In other cases, less monitoring is necessary.
 We tailor your care to your individual and personalized needs.
 Some people need more care and others need less--there is not one-size-fits-all treatment protocol.

 Can I use my HSA or FSA account?